 Help our feathered friends in Cambridge

 Winter is just around the corner and our little feathered friends need help over the cold months ahead.
-There’s lots we can do to help by leaving out the right food in the correct conditions as well as practical changes you can make in your garden to encourage their survival.
+There are lots we can do to look after garden birds and help by leaving out the right food in the correct conditions as well as practical changes you can make in your garden to encourage their survival.
 So here’s our advice on how to look after garden birds in winter in Cambridge.